arkovia/acts/organisations-act-2017.md

 - the initial value of the company, if positive;

+- the amount of total debt;

-- for each class of share, if any:
+- for each class of share:

     - the rights of the holder;